resampled/dice/README.md

 # Installation
 This section will be filled out more comprehensively once Dice is safe for usage.

-Nevertheless, if you already know how to setup a Django project, you won't have to deal with many shenanigans - just cd into the project, install dependencies, makemigrations, migrate, and runserver.
+Nevertheless, if you already know how to setup a Django project, you won't have to deal with many shenanigans - just cd into the project, install dependencies, migrate, and runserver.